leo-arch/clifm/misc/tools/imgprev/README.md

 For performance reasons, thumbnails are cached (in the directory pointed to by the `CACHE_DIR` variable<sup>1</sup>) using MD5 hashes as names.

-The script takes three parameters: the first one tells the type of file to be previewed, the second one is the file name to be previewed, and the third one is the file URI for the file name to be previewed.<sup>2</sup> For example:
+The script takes three parameters: the first one tells the type of file to be previewed, the second one is the filename to be previewed, and the third one is the file URI for the filename to be previewed.<sup>2</sup> For example:

 ```sh
 clifmimg doc %f %u